-There is an amazing number of unique things to do in Naples, Florida, and many are free!
+There are many unique things to do in Naples, Florida, and many are free!
 Lounge on some of Florida’s highest-rated beaches with soft white sand, warm water, and incredible shelling.
 Or explore the local landscape and calm waters around Naples – they’re perfect for saltwater fishing and stand-up paddleboarding.

 Before you leave Naples, be sure and stroll the Naples Pier to watch a fiery sunset over the Gulf.
 These are the best ways to experience the European beauty of Naples on a budget.

-Naples can easily be reached by flying into Southwest Florida International Airport (RSW), which is located just 30 minutes north of the city, or fly into Miami and drive to Naples in just 2 hours.
+Naples can easily be reached by flying into Southwest Florida International Airport (RSW), which is located just 30 minutes north of the city, or flying into Miami and driving to Naples in just 2 hours.